ItsJZR/Asteroid-Game/README.md

 Player Mechanics:

-* W Key to thrust forward
+* W or Up Arrow Key to thrust forward
-* A Key to rotate left
+* A or Left Arrow Key to rotate left
-* D Key to rotate right
+* D or RIght Arrow Key to rotate right

 * R Key to reset after the game is over
 * Q key to activate Ultimate ability (you must move to charge Ultimate)